Gustav Nyquist: International play

-Nyquist was selected as a replacement for Red Wing teammate Johan Franzén to represent Sweden at the 2014 Winter Olympics in Sochi, Russia, where he won a silver medal.

-Nyquist represented Sweden at the 2014 IIHF World Championship, where he recorded four goals and two assists in ten games, and won a bronze medal.
+Nyquist was selected as a replacement for Red Wings' teammate Johan Franzén to represent Sweden at the 2014 Winter Olympics, where he won a silver medal.
+He represented Sweden at the 2014 IIHF World Championship, where he recorded four goals and two assists in 10 games, and won a bronze medal.

 Nyquist represented Sweden at the 2016 IIHF World Championship, where he was the leading scorer for Sweden, recording seven goals and one assist in eight games.
 His seven goals was tied with Patrik Laine for the tournament lead.

 Nyquist represented Sweden at the 2018 IIHF World Championship, where he recorded four goals and one assist in nine games, and won a gold medal.

-Personal
+Personal life

-Gustav has a brother, Oscar Nyquist, who has played junior hockey for the Wilkes-Barre/Scranton Knights of the Eastern Hockey League (EHL).
-He was selected to play for Team Sweden in the 2015 Winter Universiade held in Granada, Spain.
+Nyquist has a brother, Oscar Nyquist, who has played junior ice hockey for the Wilkes-Barre/Scranton Knights of the Eastern Hockey League (EHL), and was selected to play for Sweden in the 2015 Winter Universiade.

 The Thoroughbred race horse Nyquist, winner of the 2016 Kentucky Derby, was named in honor of Gustav Nyquist by the owner, J. Paul Reddam, who is a fan of the Red Wings.